bareos/bareos/docs/manuals/source/Configuration/Director.rst

 The Include resource must contain a list of directories and/or files to be processed in the backup job.

 Normally, all files found in all subdirectories of any directory in the Include File list will be backed up.
-Note, see below for the definition of <file-list>.
 The Include resource may also contain one or more Options resources that specify options such as compression to be applied to all or any subset of the files found when processing the file-list for backup.
 Please see below for more details concerning Options resources.

 There can be any number of Include resources within the FileSet, each having its own list of directories or files to be backed up and the backup options defined by one or more Options resources.